TanvirArjel/SolidPrinciples/OpenClosedPrinciple/README.md

 The Problems are:
   1. If we would like to add **CSV Report Generation** then we have to modify the `ReportGeneration` class.
-  2. We have to test all the functionalities of the `ReportGeneration` class again to make sure that with latest modification no existing functionalities have been broken.
+  2. We have to test all the functionalities of the `ReportGeneration` class again to make sure that with the latest modification no existing functionalities have been broken.

 ## Good Design
 If we design the ReportGeneration as follows then we can add as many types of new ReportGenerations without altering the existing ReportGeneration classes.